GTK-lab/data-access/_episodes/02-biomart.md

 > * Ensembl Variation: This mart allows you to retrieve germline and somatic variants as well as germline and somatic structural variants.
 This mart also contains variants' phenotypes, citations, synomyms, consequences and flanking sequences; you can also retrieve Ensembl genes, transcripts, regulatory and motif features mapped to variants.
 > * Ensembl Regulation: This mart allows you to retrieve regulatory features, evidence and segments, miRNA target regions, binding motifs and other regulatory regions.
 > * Vega: This mart contains the Ensembl Vega gene set (manual annotation coming from Havana) and allows you to retrieve Ensembl Vega genes, transcripts and proteins as well as external references, structures, sequences and protein domains.
-> * Mouse strains: Annotated date from Mouse Genomes Project.
+> * Mouse strains: Annotated data from Mouse Genomes Project.
 {: .callout}

 ### 2. Select a mart dataset